 Favorite question asked on tours: If you could go back in time, would you still choose Amherst?

 I am a transfer student from Miami Dade Community College and am proud to be at Amherst now.
 Amherst is definitely a college that will challenge you, help you grow, and then overwhelm you with opportunity.
 The professors here are among the best in their respective fields but are also very dedicated to each of their students thanks to the small class size.
 Socially speaking I have made great friends playing Rugby, debating with peers in the Amherst Political Union, and engaging in dialogue about what it means to be a minority on campus in La Causa.
 I had the privilege of completing a 6 month research project at Cambridge University in Spring 2017 and am knowledgeable about how study abroad works at Amherst so I welcome any and all questions on study abroad.
 Amherst is a welcoming place for people of all walks of life, and it would be my honor to show you around.
 If you have any questions feel free to email me at firstname.lastname@example.org.

 Name: Mateo Wiesner ‘18

 Hometown: Bogota, Colombia

-Activities on campus: Golf Team, Investment Club, Student Athlete Advisory Committee, Orientation Leader
+Activities on campus: Captain of the Varsity Golf Team, Investment Club, Student Athlete Advisory Committee, Orientation Leader

 Hobbies: Intramural Sports, Chess, Watching Movies